 The first modern dentures are generally attributed to Claudius Ash, a silversmith in the 1820s.
 He mounted porcelain teeth onto plates of gold, then secured them with swivels and springs.
 As a result, these dentures were much more functional than their precursors.

-At Texas Denture Clinic, we offer a wider range of dentures, including full, partial, and implant-supported options.
+At Texas Denture Clinic and Implant Center, we offer a wider range of dentures, including full, partial, and implant-supported options.
 During a consultation at our practice, your doctor can help you determine which treatment is right for you.